ClintonCao/UnifiedASATVisualizer/README.md

 * Follow the instruction on UAV's User Interface.
 * Select the top-level project directory (on your computer) that you want to visualize.
 * Click the `Visualize` button.
 Depending on the project's size and number of warnings, this may take some time to generate the HTML visualization.
-* If the visualization does not open automatically (known problems with Linux) or the Java application appears to have crashed, try manually opnening visualization/main.html in Chrome or Firefox.
+* If the visualization does not open automatically (known problems with Linux) or the Java application appears to have crashed, try manually opnening visualization/main.html in Chrome or Safari.